kaungkhantdev/nestjs-api-starter/README.md

-# E-Commerce API
+# NestJs API Starter

-A robust and scalable e-commerce REST API built with NestJS, Prisma, PostgreSQL, and JWT authentication.
+A robust and scalable REST API built with NestJS, Prisma, PostgreSQL, and JWT authentication.
 This project features a clean architecture with repository pattern, role-based access control, and comprehensive testing.

 ## Features